 |Openness and Accountability||Information will be published in the DVA Annual Report about the:

-As well as the above principles, in order for DVA to ensure that all complaints are dealt with fairly, efficiently and effectively and that occupational health and safety standards and duty of care obligations are adhered to, please refer to the document "Individual Rights and Mutual Responsibilities of the Parties to a Complaint" which details the rights and responsibilities that must be observed and respected by all of the parties to the complaint process.
+As well as the above principles, for DVA to ensure that all complaints are dealt with fairly, efficiently and effectively and that occupational health and safety standards and duty of care obligations are met, please refer to the document "Individual Rights and Mutual Responsibilities of the Parties to a Complaint" (links provided in the following paragraph).
+This document details the rights and responsibilities that must be observed and respected by all of the parties to the complaint process.

 Feedback includes complaints, compliments and suggestions for improvement about a particular service, experience or event – not simply a statement of overall opinion about DVA's services.
 Typically, it will involve a specific transaction with either DVA or one of our service providers.